hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 - If applicable: How is the emergence phase shortened?
 - Granularity: For example: Elm can only rerun the complete application

-In the cycle of changing code and observing changes behavior can be split in three phases:
+From the cycle of changing code and observing changed behavior described in the section above, we can extract the following interactions and feedback mechanisms.
+They are described in the same order as they take place in the cycle:

+#### Interaction: Editing source code
+While the observed application is running, the user can change the applications source code using a text editor of his choice.
+To find out which effects the changes made have, the source code has to be saved.
+This initiates the next phase.

-#### Editing, recompiling and reloading code
+#### Feedback mechanism: Recompiling and reloading code and replaying input
-When code is changed and saved, the Elm debugger setup automatically recompiles the code and reloads the application.
+When the changed code is saved, the Elm debugger setup automatically recompiles the code and reloads the application.
 This happens immediately without the user triggering these actions explicitly.
 This corresponds to liveness level 4 (see @Tanimoto2013PEL).
 The adaptation time is usually fast (less than 1 second) and the process may only slow down due to the emergence phase which includes replaying input and potentially further user interaction.

-#### Replaying input
 After recompiling and reloading, the Elm debugger tries to bring the application back to the state it had before.
-This is tried to achieve by replaying all relevant input.
+This is achieved by replaying all relevant input.
 By doing this, the user has the experience as if the change made was always there (past input is processed again by the changed algorithm).
-This principle is called "mutable past".
+Therefore the system has a *mutable past*.
 The advantage of replaying input rather than restoring the applications state in terms of values bound to variables is avoidance of inconsistencies.
 We can not assume that the changed application can deal with the same state the application before did.
 Therefore, the new version of the application has to start off with a blank state and process input made in order to achieve the situation present before the change in source code.
-The principle behind this step is "continuous feedback".
 The user does not have to restore the state themself since the debugger does it for them.
-This makes programming a continuous process with permanent feedback and permanent correction (cf. @Hancock2003RTP).
+This makes programming a continuous process with permanent feedback and permanent correction (cf. @Hancock2003RTP), which leads to the next phase.

-#### Observing Emergence
+#### Interaction: Observing emergence
 Observing emergence is hard because the time a change needs to emerge depends on the change itself.
 Although adaptation is done quickly, it can take a long time until the application reaches a state where the change emerges.
 It is also possible that a change does not emerge at all.
 This happens, for example, when the piece of source code where the change was done is unreachable.

+#### Interaction: Time-traveling
-However, the time-traveling features of the Elm debugger make it easier to observe emergence of a change by not only showing the current state but also making all previous states of the application easily accessible.
+The time-traveling features of the Elm debugger make it easier to observe emergence of a change by not only showing the current state but also making all previous states of the application easily accessible.
 This implies that a change is observable as soon as it effects the application in any state the application was already in.
 Therefore, the programmer can easily find out if a change made is meaningful for the input that already happened.

+#### Interaction: Generating more input
 If there is no evidence for the emergence of the change in context of the previous input, the programmer has to generate further input to provoke emergence.
+This is done by interacting with the observed application.
+Internally, this corresponds to appending more input messages to the message history.
+Since messages influence the application state, this may expose effects of a source code change.

+#### Interaction: Inspecting state
-There may be changes that do not affect the user interface of an application but only change internal, not so easily observable, behavior.
-The debuggers ability to show the applications state at a given point in the message history helps finding these cases of emergence.
+There may be changes that do not affect the user interface of an application but only change internal state which is not so easily accessible.
+The debuggers ability to make *internal* state accessible at a given point in the message history helps finding these cases of emergence.
+Even if there is no evidence for an altered behavior through the user interface, the applications state may reveal the changes effect.

 #### Granularity
-The smallest granularity of change is the whole application together with all previous input.
-Whenever the source code of the application is changed, the debugger has to recompile and restart that application together with replaying all input.
-This may take a long time if the granularity of input is small (e.g. millisecond-wise timer events) and therefore much input happened.
-This leads to low performance for some kinds of applications.
+From the systems perspective, the smallest granularity of change is the whole application together with all previous input.
+Whenever the source code of the application is changed, the debugger has to recompile and restart the whole application together with replaying all input.
+From the users perspective, the smallest granularity of change is a single file.
+This is because the systems feedback mechanisms are triggered whenever the user saves a changed file.
+The user gets feedback every time they changes a file.
+Therefore, a file level granularity in experienced.

 ### Integration of live activities into overall system
 >Which activities in the system are not interactive anymore?
 Which elements can be manipulated in a live fashion and which can not?

 The major limitation to the systems liveness is the concept, that every change has to happen through the source code editor.
-It is neither possible to change the data model from the debugger window nor can the message history be altered, although appending to the message history is of course possible.
-Also, the applications user interfaces can not be altered from the browser window.
-Another limitation to the debuggers liveness is the slowdown that happens when there are large amounts of input.
-If this is the case then input replay requires more time, therefore emergence takes longer and liveness degrades.
+It is neither possible to change the data model from the debugger window nor can the message history be altered, besides appending to the message history.
+Also, the applications user interfaces can not be altered from the browser window through direct manipulation.
 If the applications source code is syntactically incorrect, liveness interrupts until the code is correct again.
+The user can not inspect or fix the bug through the browser window.
 In summary, it can be stated, that there is only one path that is automated and therefore made live.
 Namely, editing the source in a manner that it is syntactically correct afterwards, then recompiling and reloading the page, and then doing exactly the same interaction with the application again.
 Everything else that the debugger does is not live since it only offers different ways of looking at the application running.
+The systems goal is emergence shortening by replaying previous input messages.

 >How does this workflow integrate with other parts of the system (potentially not live)?
 What happens at the boundaries between live parts and non-live parts?
 For example, the interactively assembled GUI is later passed to a compiler which creates an executable form of the GUI.

 ![Browser encapsulates Debugger and Debugger encapsulates Application](ressources/browser_debugger_app.png)
 Browser encapsulates Debugger and Debugger encapsulates Application

 There are two borders to the live debugger: the Elm application and the browser.
 The Elm application, live or not, runs inside the debugger and is not influenced in its behavior.
 The application behaves just as if the debugger was not present.
-All the debugger does is logging the message sends and the corresponding state, and all effect the debugger has to the application is the ability to restart it and feed it with parts of the logged input.
+All the debugger does is logging the message sends and the corresponding state, and the only way of the debugger influencing the application is to restart it and feed it with parts of the logged input.
 On the other side, the influence of the (live) browser on the debugger is much stronger.
 The debugger relies on the session storage which is managed by the browser.
 Therefore the user can easily influence for example the message history by editing the session storage through the browser.
 Moreover, most browser provide the ability to change appearance and behavior of the shown website by giving the user access to the source files the page is generated from.
 All in all it can be stated that while the browser has a potentially strong influence on the debugger, the debugger has only a weak influence on the Elm application running inside.
 The only mean of influencing the debugger has is restarting and replaying input.
 Model or source code manipulation is not provided.